Colouring with Distress Inks Part 2 will show you how to achieve some really good results for any of your stamped, or digital, images hair

 Just by altering the blend, using different colours for your hair, will make your character blonde, brunette or redhead, and thereby altering the whole look of the card.

-Just to remind you that I have used a Number 2 Sable Hair brush and the water colour card from Crafters Companion.
+Just to remind you that I have used a Number 2 Sable Hair brush, and it was not expensive, and the water colour card from Crafters Companion.

 With a limited palette of Aged Mahogany, Tea Dye, Walnut Stain, Tattered Rose and Forest Moss I have produced this very pretty effect on the card I have made.

 The stamped image I have used in these videos is from the SWALK collection and these are available also from Crafters Companion.